damianpereira86/api-framework-ts-mocha/README.md

   });
 ```

-This makes adding simple but powerful performance checks to your API automation suite very easy.
+This makes adding simple but powerful performance checks to your API automation suite easy.

 ## Authentication